IGNW/invoque/README.md

 You should be able to make requests to the container at `http://localhost:3001/`

-## More Usage Examples
+## Usage/API

+The **first argument** to `invoque` is a command.
+Currently supported commands are
+* `http` Runs http dev server,
+* `event` Runs dev server simuating event context (poorly)
+* `build` build a local docker container
+* `deploy` deploy to GCF/CloudRun.

-Currently, invoque supports `http` and `build` commands. **The second argument is the directory or single ts module**.
-This allows you to organize code into groups of endpoints by either, exporting multipe functions from a single file, grouping functions into folders or both.
+**The second argument is the directory or single ts module**.
+This allows you to organize code into groups of endpoints by either, exporting multipe functions from a single file, grouping functions into folders, or both.

 For example, this project structure
 ```